-This approach is generally supported by stakeholders and ensures notified prices are calculated to maintain consistency with the UTP, including taking account of variances between forecast and actual SRES amounts included in the past price determinations (and notified prices).
+We consider this pass-through appropriate, given the QCA's intent for the pass-through mechanism has always been for it to operate symmetrically.
+Stakeholders generally supported this approach, which ensures notified prices are calculated to maintain consistency with the UTP, including taking account of variances between forecast and actual SRES amounts included in the past price determinations (and notified prices).